Toftegårds Plads: History

 The square was originally established in 1928 when a turning loop for trams was created on the corner of Vigerslev Allé with Toftegårds Allé.
 A roundabout was also established at the junction Vigerslev Allé, Gammel Køge Landevej and Toftegårds Allé.

 The area to the south of Vigerslev Allé was originally the site of Kuhles Kulsyre- og Lakfabrik, a manufacturer of carbonic acid and lacquer.
 The factory was later taken over by A. Stallings and used for production of paint and lacquer under the name Lak- og Farvefabrik og før den Kuhles Kulsyre- og Lakfabrik syd for Vigerslev Alle.
 Toftegårds Plads grew to its current size when most of Stalling's buildings were demolished in 1979.
 The square was used as a hub for trams until 1973 and for buses until 1989.
 In 2010, Copenhagen Municipality launched an architectural competition for the redesign of the square.

 The square

 The progonal, northern portion of the square was designed when the buses moved to the other side of Vigerslev Allé in 1982.
 The design includes a water feature and a number of artworks by Jens-Flemming Sørensen.

 Notable buildings and residents

 The northern, original part of the square is lined with apartment blocks in red brick.
-They are from 1921–24 and were designed by Rolf Schroeader with Frederik Wagner as executing architect.
+They are from 1921 to 1924 and were designed by Rolf Schroeader with Frederik Wagner as executing architect.